DBT Therapy Orlando: Working with Anxiety and Eating Disorders

 Chain Analysis, a technique to understand our behavior, helps us to validate our anxious responses, especially when we become more aware of our vulnerabilities in the moment that made us less able to cope with the situation and the emotions that came up with it.

-Clients who suffer with an eating disorder often feel disconnected from their physical and emotional responses.
-DBT can help become more mindful and present in their life connecting them back to their physical and emotional responses.
+Clients who suffer from an eating disorder often feel disconnected from their physical and emotional responses.
+DBT can help them become more mindful and present in their life connecting them back to their physical and emotional responses.

-Some of those skills taught in DBT that are helpful for people struggling with an eating disorder are:
+Some of the skills taught in DBT that are helpful for people struggling with an eating disorder are:

-How can DBT be helpful for someone that has unhealthy relationship patterns?
+How can DBT be Helpful for Someone who has Unhealthy Relationship Patterns?

 DEAR MAN is a communication format that is used in DBT that can help a person express their needs and desires.
 DEAR MAN stands for: describe, express, assert, reinforce, mindful, appear, negotiate.